Terminal automation system: what is and how it works

 Full monitoring

-Each truck is constantly monitored during the entire loading process.
-The monitoring is also complete in the automatic control of the implementation of all safety procedures, before carrying out the loading for the subsequent stages of delivery.
+Each truck can be constantly monitored during the entire loading process.
+The monitoring also includes automatic control and implementation of all safety procedures, before carrying out the subsequent stages of delivery.

 Verification of distribution